 We see Noah’s obedient life demonstrated in his willingness to obey without question the Lord’s commands regarding the ark (Genesis 6:22; 7:5, 9; 8:18).
 Consider that Noah and his generation more than likely had never seen rain before, yet God tells Noah to build a large seagoing vessel nowhere near a body of water.
 Noah’s trust in God was such that he promptly obeyed.
 Noah’s blameless life is made manifest as he obeys the Lord in light of the approaching day of wrath.
 The apostle Peter tells us that Noah was a “herald of righteousness” (2 Peter 2:5), and the author of Hebrews says that he “condemned the world” (Hebrews 11:7) through his righteous actions.
 Throughout the long delay of the coming judgment, Noah continued to faithfully obey the Lord.
-As evidence of his walk with God, we see that after the flood, Noah built an altar and offered sacrifices to God (Genesis 8:20).
+As evidence of his walk with God, after the flood, Noah built an altar and offered sacrifices to God (Genesis 8:20).
 Worship was a central part of Noah’s life.

 Aside from the flood narrative and the vignette of his drunkenness recorded in Genesis 9:20-27, we don’t know much about Noah’s life.
 Surely, the drunkenness wasn’t the only instance of impropriety in Noah’s life.
 Like all of us, Noah was born with a sin nature.
 The episode of his drunkenness was included in the narrative, more than likely, to explain the animosity between the Canaanites and the Israelites.
 Despite this incident, we do see that Noah was revered as one of the few exceptionally righteous men in the history of God’s people.
 Twice in Ezekiel 14, God says through the prophet that even if Noah, Daniel and Job were present in the land, God would not spare the people from judgment.
 That’s some righteous company to be in (Daniel and Job).
 We also know that Noah is included in the “Faith Hall of Fame” in Hebrews 11, another indication that Noah was considered a model of faithfulness and that he had the kind of faith that pleases God (Hebrews 11:6).